csiro-data-school/git-intro-23/index.md

 > ## Prerequisites
 >
-> The only prerequisites are an installation of Git and Git Bash.
+> The only prerequisites are an installation of Git and a terminal.
-> You will also need a GitHub account, but this can be created during the lesson.
+> You will also need a Bitbucket account, but this can be created during the lesson.
 {: .prereq}

 {% include links.md %}